 The small independent coffee shops on the corners in every town are responsible for bringing in more than $12 billion in annual sales.
 These high figures show that you don’t need to be part of a large franchise or work with expensive marketing campaigns to make money with coffee.

-13. The normal espresso coffee drive-through sells more than 200 coffee-based drinks each day.
+13. The normal espresso coffee coffee drive-through sells more than 200 coffee-based drinks daily.

 (E-Imports)

-A testament to the power of coffee is the fact that the regular espresso coffee drive-through business sells 200 to 300 espresso and other coffee-based drinks daily.
-With more than 24,000 coffee shops across the United States, that’s so a number of drinks!
+A testament to the power of coffee is the reality that the normal espresso coffee drive-through business sells 200 to 300 espresso coffee and other coffee-based drinks each day.
+With more than 24,000 coffee shops across the United States, that’s so several drinks!

 14. Cold-brew and nitro coffees are on the rise.